ajai-d/ai-app-modernization/ai_app_modernization_user_stories.md

 4. Conduct penetration testing on the modernized application
 5. Document security findings and remediation steps

-## Epic 5: Containerization and Infrastructure as Code Deployment
+## Epic 5: Infrastructure as Code Deployment

-### User Story 5.1: Application Dockerization
-**As a** DevOps Engineer
-**I want to** containerize the application using GitHub Copilot
-**So that** it can be deployed consistently across environments

-**Technical Steps:**
-1. Create prompts for GitHub Copilot to generate Dockerfiles
-2. Generate Dockerfile for the application
-3. Generate Docker Compose files if needed
-4. Test container builds locally
-5. Optimize container configurations

-### User Story 5.2: Local Environment Testing
-**As a** Developer
-**I want to** test the containerized application in a local environment
-**So that** I can validate functionality before deploying to Azure

-**Technical Steps:**
-1. Build and run container images locally
-2. Configure environment variables for local development
-3. Create Docker Compose setup for multi-container testing
-4. Implement mock services for external dependencies
-5. Execute unit tests in the containerized environment
-6. Create automated validation scripts for local environment testing

-### User Story 5.3: Azure Landing Zone Implementation
+### User Story 5.1: Azure Landing Zone Implementation
 **As a** Cloud Engineer
 **I want to** create IaC scripts for a secure Azure environment
 **So that** we can deploy our application following best practices